mrochon/b2csamples/Policies/PassPromptToAAD/Readme.md

-# Require new login from federated AAD on b2C signin
+# Pass prompt login parameter to a federated AAD

 ## Purpose
 Passes the *prompt=...* parameter used to initiate the B2C login to a federated AzureAD.
-Useful if there is a requirement that a new signin to B2C should **not** use SSO to silently use an existing session the user may already have with the federated AAD tenant.
+Useful, for example if there is a requirement that a new signin to B2C should **not** re-use existing AAD sessions.
+Note, that this approach maynot work with other federated IdPs - some of them do not support OIDC at all or do not support the OIDC prompt parameter.

 ## Adding sample to your policy set
-Requires one of the starter packs supporting social providers.
+May be added to any policy set based, which includes social login support.

 To add to your existing policy set [IefPolicies module](https://www.powershellgallery.com/packages/IefPolicies) with the following command